Please ensure Javascript is enabled for purposes of website accessibility

 Booking partial profits on stocks that are on their way up is a sound investing strategy.
 But there’s an art to it.
 Here are my three rules.

-Choppy market conditions seemed to be fading in late August, when growth stocks and the rest of the market picked up steam together.
-But so far in September, we’re back to the rotational ways we’ve seen for much of 2021—that’s not necessarily bearish, just a reminder that picking spots and stocks carefully makes sense, as does buying on weakness.
+But in a choppy environment like this, picking spots and stocks carefully makes sense, as does buying on weakness.
 And another thing to consider is booking partial profits, which is something I used to write more about.

 In fact, I used to dub it the “conservative aggressive” strategy—you’re still buying aggressive growth stocks and aiming for big winners, but you’re handling them in a more conservative fashion, specifically, ringing the register on a portion of your position relatively early in the move, and then riding the rest for what ideally turns into a longer-term gain.